mine9607/learn-PyTorch/6_Model-Evaluation-Tuning/README.md

 The advantage is that in each iteration, each example will be used exactly once and the training and test folds are dijoint (no overlap)

 ![How k-fold cross-validation works](./k-folds.png)

+A good standard value of k in k-fold CV is 10.
+But when working with relatively small training sets (increase the number of folds).

+Increasing the number of folds (k), increases the training data that will be used in each iteration.

+Increasing the number of folds (k), increases the runtime of cross-validation and yield estimates with higher variance(overfit) since each fold will be more similar to each other.

+A slight improvement can be made using the `stratified k-fold cross-validation` technique

+## Debugging algorithms with learning and validation curves

+Two diagnostic tools that help improve the performance of a learning algorithm:

+1. Learning Curves (vary data size - keep model fixed)

+   - X-axis: training set size (fraction or number of examples)
+   - Y-axis: model performance (train score & CV validation score)
+   - Purpose: show how MORE DATA affects bias/variance and where performance plateaus

+2. Validation Curves (vary hyperparameter - keep data size fixed)
+   - X-axis: single hyperparameter value (C in SVM, tree depth, learning rate, etc)
+   - Y-axis: model performance (train score & CV validation score)
+   - Purpose: show how tuning that hyperparameter affects over/underfitting

+### Diagnosing bias and variance problems with Learning Curves

+Plotting model training accuracy and validation accuracy as functions of the training dataset size--we can detect whether the model suffers from high variance (overfitting) or high bias (underfitting)

+## Addressing over- and under-fitting with validation curves

+Validation curves are related to learning curves, but instead of plotting the training and test accuracies as functions of the sample size, we vary the `values` of the model `parameters` (e.g. - inverse regularization parameter C)

+## Fine-tuning machine learning models via grid-search

+There are two types of parameters:

+1. Those learned from the training data (e.g. model weights in logistic regression)
+2. Parameters of a learning algorithm that are optimized separately (`tuning parameters`--e.g. inverse regularization parameter)

+`grid search` - helps to improve the performance of a model by finding the `optimal combination of hyperparameter values`

+> NOTE: It is a brute-force exhaustive search paradigm

+We specify the list of values for different hyperparameters, and the computer evaluates the model performance for each combination

+## Exploring hyperparameter configurations with Random Search

+In `randomized search` we draw hyperparameter configurations randomly from distributions.
+In contrast to grid search, randomized search does **NOT** do an exhautive search over the hyperparameter space--still it allows us to explore a wider range of hyperparameter values settings in a more cost- and time-effective manner.

+## Resource-efficient hyperparameter search with Successive Halving

+scikit-learn's `HalvingRandomSearchCV` makes finding suitable hyperparameter configurations more efficient

+`Successive halving` - successively throws out unpromising hyperparameter configurations until only one configuration remains

+#### Steps to Successive Halving

+1. Draw a large set of candidate configurations via random sampling
+2. Train the models with limited resources, for example, a small subset of the training data (as opposed to entire training set
+3. Discard the bottom 50 percent based on predictive performance
+4. Go back to step 2 with an increased amount of available resources

+## Algorithm selection with nested cross-validation

+`Nested cross-validation` is the recommended approach to select among different machin learning algorithms

+In `nested cross-validation`, we have an outer k-fold cross-validation loop to split the data into training and test folds, and an inner loop is used to select the model using k-fold cross-validation on the training fold.

+After model selection, the test fold is then used to evaluate the model performance.

+We can perform nested cross-validation in scikit-learn with grid search

+## Looking at differnt performance evaluation metrics

+We have previously only been looking at `prediction accuracy` as the metric to evaluate a model's performance.
+However, there are several others:

+- precision
+- recall
+- F1 score
+- Matthews Correlation Coefficient (MCC)

+### Confusion Matrix

+A `confusion matrix` is a square matrix that reports the counts of the `true positive (TP)`, `true negative (TN)`, `false positive (FP)` and `false negative (FN)` prediction of a classifier